 - Learning the letter sounds

 The Jolly Phonics method is taught in schools but can also be used at home to support that learning too.
 They sell a huge range of materials online that are perfect for supporting learning at home.
 The products that are suitable for home learning have been clearly marked on the website making it easy for you to choose the right ones.

 We were sent a selection of Jolly Phonics products to review, here’s what we thought of them.

 My First Letter Sounds is a sturdy colourful board book that introduces children to all the letter sounds in the English language.
 This book was perfect for Jake as it fits perfectly alongside his learning journey in the classroom.
 There are tips and guidance included inside which I found really helpful for helping Jake to get the most out of the book.
 I also really like the arrows on each of the letters that show how to form the letter correctly too.

-As a family of bookworms we really enjoyed reading and sharing Jolly Stories.
+As a family of bookworms, we really enjoyed reading and sharing Jolly Stories.
 This book has 80 pages and is full of fun stories about the adventures of Inky Mouse and her friends.
 The pages are colourfully illustrated with lots going on, a large letter is embossed on each page for children to feel too which I thought was a brilliant feature.

-The pages are really thick and good quality which is something I always appreciate in a book.
+The pages are a really thick and good quality which is something I always appreciate in a book.
 I also really like the parent guide at the beginning of the book it’s full of useful information and tips.

 Jolly Phonics Picture Flashcards